NoahJamesChristiansen/template-information-site/_docs/tutorial/start_editing.md

 You can always use HTML if the Markdown for a specific structure does not work properly.
 For example, superscript is not currently supported by the kramdown markdown processor used in Jekyll.
 So, you will need to use something like this:

 ```
-<sup>[1]</sup>
+<sup>[superscript]</sup>
 ```

-to create a superscript representing a reference in your text.
+to create a superscript.
 HTML has a lot more capabilities than Markdown so you can always resort to it if Markdown fails, but as you can see, it uses a lot of characters and is kind of ugly looking.

-In this very document, there are instances where markdown fails to be created properly, so I had to carefully use HTML instead to override its functionality.
-It happens, no big deal!

 ## Components